SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ### 2.0 Resource Protection using JWT

-This provider, when used in an ASP.NET Core application, enables you to secure access to REST resources and endpoints using JWT tokens issued by CloudFoundry Security services.
+This provider, when used in an ASP.NET Core application, enables you to secure access to REST resources and endpoints using JWT tokens issued by Cloud Foundry Security services.

 This enables you to leverage existing credentials configured in a UAA Server or a Pivotal Single Signon service for authentication and authorization.

 In addition to the Quick Start below, there are other Steeltoe sample applications that you can use to help you understand how to make use of this connector:

-* [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ) - a polyglot (i.e. Java and .NET) micro-services based sample app illustrating inter-operability between Java and .NET based micro-services running on CloudFoundry, secured with OAuth2 Security Services and using Spring Cloud Services.
+* [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ) - a polyglot (i.e. Java and .NET) micro-services based sample app illustrating inter-operability between Java and .NET based micro-services running on Cloud Foundry, secured with OAuth2 Security Services and using Spring Cloud Services.

 #### 2.1 Quick Start

-This quick start makes use of a ASP.NET Core sample application to illustrate how you can secure your web api endpoints using JWT Bearer tokens issued by the CloudFoundry UAA server.
+This quick start makes use of a ASP.NET Core sample application to illustrate how you can secure your web api endpoints using JWT Bearer tokens issued by the Cloud Foundry UAA server.

 Note: This application is intended to be used in conjunction with the quick start application above, `CloudFoundrySingleSignon`.
-You should FIRST get that quick start up and running on CloudFoundry and then follow these instructions after that.
+You should FIRST get that quick start up and running on Cloud Foundry and then follow these instructions after that.

 ##### 2.1.1 Get Sample